Q&A

 Lack of exercise - movement helps stimulate the brain, so ensure that your child gets plenty of exercise

-Stress and anxiety from the pressure of life - add some calm moments and get your child to meditate
+Stress and anxiety from the pressure of life - add some calm moments and teach your child to meditate

-Not enough sleep, make sure your child gets plenty of rest
+Not enough sleep - make sure your child gets plenty of rest and, where possible, ensure their environment supports rest

 What is an Indigo Child?

 The word Indigo Child relates to the majority of the children being born today.
-Our children are changing and they have been for some time as part of the evolutionary process, but it has become more obvious over the last ten years as more children are coming into the world with highly sensitive bodies and with a greater awareness of the universe and who they are.
+Our children are changing and they have been for some time as part of the evolutionary process.
+It has become more obvious in the past fifteen years as more children are coming into the world with highly sensitive bodies, a greater awareness of the universe and who they are.

 Many of these children are being diagnosed/misdiagnosed as ADD and ADHD.